-Immersion language exchange project (every year from 2004): this bilateral exchange project has now been in existence for some years and takes 12-year-old pupils from the French Community who would like to "experience" the German language, into the DG and pupils from the DG who would like to "experience" the French language into the French Community.
+Immersion language exchange project (every year from 2004): this bilateral exchange project has now been in existence for some years and takes 12-year-old pupils from the French Community who would like to "experience" the German language, into the German-speaking Community and pupils from the German-speaking Community who would like to "experience" the French language into the French Community.
 These language immersion programmes consist of two-week visits and take place at the end of the school holidays in one school and one residential school; there the young people receive educational support from 9:00 to 16:30.

 The Youth Office supports mobility of young people and experts in the socio-cultural field and it promotes national and international cooperation in the youth sector.
-Consequently the Youth Office serves as the national agency for the Erasmus+ programme and as the agency for the national programme Bel’J.
+Consequently the Youth Office serves as the National Agency for the Erasmus+ and European Solidarity Corps programme and as the agency for the national programme Bel’J.